-If you are going night clubbing you will want to dress accordingly.
-It’s Vegas so you can probably wear whatever you want, but check ahead of time to see if there is a dress code.
-Maybe you are going somewhere like Rain nightclub at the Palms and want to make sure you get in.
+If you are going nightclubbing you will want to dress accordingly.
+It’s Vegas so you can probably wear whatever you want but check ahead of time to see if there is a dress code.
+Maybe you are going somewhere like a nightclub and want to make sure you get in.
 At night shining jewelry is always fun.
 If you are uncomfortable wearing a sexy little dress, you can always wear bicycling shorts under it.
 Book a Vegas party bus bar crawl!

-Apparently this is something lots of ladies need to know, so I created this visual board to help you answer that question.
+Apparently, this is something lots of ladies need to know, so I created this post to help you answer that question.
 I hope it helps.
-If your still not sure, just head over to Forever 21 and find something you like!
+If you are still not sure, just head over to Forever 21 and find something you like!
 Keep in mind that a party dress you wear in Las Vegas may not be something you will wear again, so be thrifty if possible.

 These are the types of dresses I saw the most on women while I lived there.
 Most women seem to wear black.
 Ultimately, I suggest you wear what you are comfortable in and what makes you feel good.
 If you feel good about how you look you will have more fun!
 To see an example of a dress I wore out a few times in Vegas check out my post on The Mix.

-Again, if you are not comfortable in what you are wearing you will not be having fun.
+Again, if you are not comfortable with what you are wearing you will not be having fun.
 Make sure you feel okay with lots of people seeing you in the swimsuit you choose.
-I’ve noticed that lately I’ve been more comfortable in a high waisted swim suit.
+I’ve noticed that lately, I’ve been more comfortable in a high waisted swimsuit.

 Fremont Street has a ton of new bars that are fun to hang out at.
 This area of town is super casual.
 Jeans, a nice top, and decent shoes will be fine.
 I saw people dressed every which way last time I was down there.